 Tumor Cell Purging.
-Cancer patients with tumor metastases, in which the cancer has spread to the blood and bone marrow, have not traditionally been candidates for autologous stem cell transplants because transplant may reintroduce cancer cells into the patient.
-Additionally, patients may have undetected tumor cells in their marrow or PBPC transplant, which can reestablish the cancer in the patient following transplant.
-The Aastrom CPS process may offer benefits for these groups of patients.
-The Company and other investigators have shown that some primary human tumor cells die or do not grow during hematopoietic cell culture.
-Further, the smaller volume of starting cells used for the Aastrom CPS compared with bone marrow harvest or PBPC transplants may provide approximately 10 to 70 fold less tumor cells in a transplant.
-This combination of passive depletion during culture with the lower starting volume of tumor cells may result in a tumor-free or tumor-reduced cell product for transplant.
-The benefit of such tumor depletion, if any, will vary depending upon the type of cancer and state of disease.
+Cancer patients with tumor metastases, in which the cancer has spread to the blood and bone marrow, have not traditionally been candidates for autologous stem cell transplants because such transplant might reintroduce cancer cells into the patient.
+Additionally, patients may have undetected tumor cells present in their marrow or PBPC transplant, which could re-establish cancer in the patient following transplant.
+The Company's initial clinical results, as well as studies conducted by third-party investigators, have shown that some primary human tumor cells die or do not grow during hematopoietic cell culture.
+The smaller volume of starting cells used for the Aastrom CPS compared with bone marrow harvest or PBPC transplants may provide approximately 10 to 70 fold less tumor cells in a transplant.
+Further, in an evaluation of seven tumor-contaminated bone marrow samples that were expanded with the Aastrom CPS process, the presence of breast cancer cells in each sample was either substantially reduced or was no longer detectable.
+The Company believes that this combination of passive depletion during culture with the lower starting volume of tumor cells may result in a tumor-free or tumor-reduced cell product for transplant.
+The clinical benefit of such tumor depletion, if any, will vary depending upon the type of cancer and state of disease.